Search this site:

 Source: Yamareco.com

-from my own route, as they include an ascent of Mt.
+(Please note: the above route map and elevation profile differ slightly from my own route, as they include an ascent of Mt.
 Tateyama (立山).

 Please stop by again soon, as I hope to add more details on this Mt.
 Yakushi-dake (薬師岳) climbing trip, including hiking times and expenses.
 If you have any questions or comments, feel free to use the section below.
 Or if you prefer

 sending me a private message, just click on "Contact Me."
-Cheers !
+Cheers!

 Additional links:

 Mt.
-Washiba-dake summit 6-day weather forecast (only ~9 km from Mt.
-Yakushi-dake)
+Yakushi-dake summit 6-day weather forecast

 Mt.
 Yakushi-dake topo map